 Outdoor Adventures provides wilderness education that is experiential and adventurous and promotes responsible stewardship of the environment and our natural resources.

 Visit the UCLA Recreation Store webpage to enroll online.
-If you have an active UCLA Recreation membership, you will see a discounted price when you place a trip in your online 'shopping cart'.
+If you have an active UCLA Recreation membership, you will see a discounted price when you log in.
 You can browse or search for our trips.
 They are listed under Outdoor Adventures -> Wilderness Trips.
 You may also register in person at the Sales Desk in the John Wooden Center.
 If you encounter an error message or any trouble while trying to process payment for your trip, please contact the Sales Team directly in order to resolve.

 Who can participate in UCLA Outdoor Adventures?

 Our trips are open to UCLA students, faculty, staff, and members of UCLA Recreation.
 Student, staff or membership status must be active at the time of registration, and during the UCLA Outdoor Adventures event.
-UCLA students, faculty, staff, and UCLA Recreation members who are coming on an OA trip may 'sponsor' up to two friends or family members to come along on the same trip.
+UCLA students, faculty, staff, and UCLA Recreation members who are coming on an OA trip may "sponsor" up to two friends or family members to come along on the same trip.
 Sponsored participants aren't eligible to rent gear from the Rental Center, but they can ask their sponsor to rent it for them.
 In these cases, the sponsor would assume all responsibility and liability for the rented gear.
 Our trips are designed for the adult community of UCLA, so children or minors under the age of 18 are not permitted.
 Exceptions may be granted for currently-enrolled UCLA students who are under the age of 18; please email firstname.lastname@example.org to request this exception.

 The Green Initiative Fund (TGIF) Grant for students eligible for financial aid

 Current UCLA undergraduates receiving financial aid may be eligible for a TGIF scholarship to be applied to the cost of a trip!
 Follow the link above for full criteria and instructions.
 Applications for TGIF scholarships for spring quarter trips will open March 1 and close March 20.

 Full refunds are not available for trips.
-A partial refund (90%) may be obtained when a refund-request form is submitted to the Sales-and-Cashiering Desk by noon at least two business-days prior to the pre-trip meeting (e.g., Friday by noon, when the pre-trip meeting is held on Tuesday).
+A partial refund (90%) may be obtained when a refund is requested by noon at least two business-days prior to the pre-trip meeting (Friday by noon, when the pre-trip meeting is held on Tuesday).
 Cancellations after this deadline are not eligible for a refund unless the participant finds someone to take their spot or we have someone on the waiting list who can take their spot.
 If the cancelled spot is filled in one of these two ways, then the participant is eligible for a 90% refund.
 Outdoor Adventures reserves the discretion to disallow new participants from joining in the last 1-4 days leading up to the trip, in order to ensure safe and proper preparation for the trip, dependent upon conditions, participant experience, and trip difficulty.
 Transfer requests must also be received 2 days prior to the class or pre-trip meeting and the credit must be used within the same academic quarter.
 Exceptions can be made for cases of medical or serious family emergency.